 - Self-Management: the ability to regulate and control one’s own emotions, thoughts, and behaviors

-- Responsible Decision Making: the ability to make positive choices based on individual and social factors
+- Responsible Decision Making: the ability to make positive, informed choices considering both personal values and the impact on others

-- Social Awareness: the ability to empathize with others, to treat others fairly, to accept different perspectives, and to be aware of diverse groups of individuals
+- Social Awareness: the ability to empathize with others, to treat others fairly, to accept different perspectives, and to be aware of the diverse backgrounds and experiences of others

 - Relationship Skills: the ability to make positive connections with others and to take into account others’ emotions during interactions